Geography at Newcastle provides a lively environment for both physical and human geography research

 Geographies of Social Change PhD topicsGeographies of Social Change PhD topics

-Geographies of race and ethnicity - Alastair Bonnett, Anoop Nayak, Michael Richardson and Peter Hopkins
+Geographies of race and ethnicity - Alastair Bonnett, Anoop Nayak, Michael Richardson, Peter Hopkins, Matej Blazek

 Applications are encouraged from students interested in exploring the contested geographies and politics of race and ethnicity in contemporary Britain.
-Proposals may focus upon debates about whiteness, issues about youth, gender and ethnicity or anti-racism and multiculturalism.
+Proposals may focus upon debates about whiteness, issues about youth, gender and ethnicity or anti-racism and multiculturalism and debates about migration.

-Participatory research with children and youth - Matt Benwell
+Participatory and Collaborative research with children and youth - Matt Benwell and Matej Blazek

-Applications are welcomed by those looking to explore innovative approaches to undertaking participatory research with children and young people.
+Applications are welcomed by those looking to explore innovative approaches to undertaking participatory and collaborative research with children and young people.
 This might include the use of sound and radio, visual methods and online technologies.
+Projects introducing innovative elements of collaboration to more traditional approaches (e.g. ethnography) are also encouraged.

 Occidentalism and the Idea of the West - Alastair Bonnett